marxin/texi2rst-generated/sphinx/gccint/interfacing-to-gcc-output.rst

 configured to be compatible with the standard compiler, when this method is used.
 It may not be compatible for structures of 1, 2, 4 or 8 bytes.

-.. index:: argument passing

-.. index:: passing arguments
+.. index:: argument passing, passing arguments

 GCC uses the system's standard convention for passing arguments.
 On some machines, the first few arguments are passed in registers; in